 My conclusion is this: the HomeBase gets the WiFi signal from the router and creates (and boosts) its own unique signal for use with the cameras (something like an intranet).
 It is this unique, newly created signal by the HomeBase to gadgets connected directly to it that Anker calls a ‘WiFi repeater’.

-If you are initially misled by the wordings on the Anker sales page or Amazon and are getting excited that you’ll get a WiFi boost around your entire property with the HomeBase acting as a repeater, sorry to burst your bubble.
+If you are initially misled by the wording on the Anker sales page or Amazon and are getting excited that you’ll get a WiFi boost around your entire property with the HomeBase acting as a repeater, sorry to burst your bubble.

 If you truly need a WiFi repeater, you may need to buy one separately as the HomeBase 2 isn’t one, at least for general, non-Eufy branded internet-enabled devices!